 Travel: The Virgin Islands and Beijing were great, but the highlight of my year was attending the Association for Women Geoscientists awards ceremony in Seattle.
 I was given their 2017 Special Recognition for my “efforts to build the relationship between AWG and SEG as we work together to tackle issues that face the recruitment, retention and recognition of women in the geosciences.”
 AWG is a great organization, and if you do great things on behalf of women geoscientists, you get to be honored alongside women like Kathryn D Sullivan (I’m not worthy!).

-Following the AWG event, I attended the joint AGI-GSA Societies meeting as a SEG representative, in which we discussed AGI’s proposed anti-harassment statement.
+Following the AWG event, I attended the joint AGI-GSA Societies meeting as a SEG representative, in which we discussed American Geoscience Institute’s proposed anti-harassment statement.
 More context here and here.
 A question I posed is if a statement is a policy and what about enforcement?
-Policies without enforcement are problematic, so the next positive steps are education and consequences.
+Policies without enforcement are meaningless, so the next positive steps are education and consequences.
 Without these, there is no point to anti-harassment initiatives and hashtag movements – the disease will still remain in the tree.
 A meeting attendee offered that due process is a means of enforcement.
-Due process sounds good on the face of it, but the more I think about its implementation, the onus and burden of proof are placed on the individual harassed rather than on the harasser and makes for a great legal CYA maneuver (like the ever-popular Training Video) rather than positive action.
+Due process sounds good on the face of it, but the more I think about its implementation, the onus and burden of proof are placed on the individual harassed rather than on the harasser and makes for a great legal CYA maneuver (like the ever-popular corporate Training Video) rather than positive action.
 Then again, it also keeps a workplace from reflexively keeping or throwing out a harasser, and is an opportunity to formalize and document consequences for the harasser.
 More discussion required.

 Right, this has nothing to do with travel, but going somewhere to work on the future and politics of living is always so fulfilling.
 Speaking of the politics of living, I recently watched a Billboard songwriter roundtable that included Tori Amos.
 The interviewer asked a question on gender politics in the music industry and Tori recalled how she once told a producer to keep her music intact and market it as she had made it.
 “Sell me to [the music exec].
 Why not?
 You guys have been selling us [women] for thousands of years.”
 Here’s the transcript of that whole great panel interview.
 All of life is political – where you work, how you live, who your friends are, what you eat, what you read, watch and listen to, where you travel – and it’s not like you detach from that truth because you tune out to pop tv shows, smartphone games or the beach.
 Instead, you’re probably even more locked in to your choices.